 For questions related to lands, contact the INAC regional office nearest you.
 To find INAC personnel working in lands and economic development at INAC headquarters in Ottawa, use the Government Electronic Services Directory.

-- Land Management Manual: Provides technical information, procedures and policies used to manage reserve land.
+- Indian Lands Registration Manual: Provides technical information, procedures and policies used to manage reserve land.